lcm-proj/lcm/docs/content/tutorial-matlab.md

 \endcode

 The \c lc object now contains the communications context and interface for LCM.
-Since we're simply calling into the Java API here, see the <a href="http://lcm.googlecode.com/svn/www/reference/lcm-java/index.html">Java API documentation</a> for other ways on setting up LCM.
+Since we're simply calling into the Java API here, see the [Java API documentation](javadocs/index.html) for other ways on setting up LCM.

 # Publishing a message {#tut_matlab_publishing}